neptune-ai/docs/docs/getting-started/integrate-neptune-into-your-codebase/index.rst

 We've created a how-to guide to guide you through this step by step:

-- |How to connect Neptune to your Python codebase step by step (5 min)|
+- |How to connect Neptune to your codebase: step by step guide (5 min)|

 If you are interested in connecting Neptune with a particular framework you can jump straight to our |Integrations|.